interactivecomputing/ijs/README.md

-# ijs
+# ijs - Interactive JavaScript

-An environment for interactive JavaScript authoring and execution built on top of the IPython notebook metaphor.
+An environment for interactive authoring and executing JavaScript code using a notebook metaphor, built on top of IPython.

 An ijs notebook is powered by a javascript kernel written in node.js (and replaces the standard python kernel).
 A kernel runs behind the scenes and